rosemary honey health benefits

 · It treats hepatic insufficiency and other liver conditions;

-· it helps in stomach diseases, especially for those with a slow digestion
+· it helps in stomach diseases, especially for those with slow digestion

 · It helps in intestinal conditions

 · It is a powerful tonic, recommended to children and old people.
-Also good for workaholic persons.
+Also good for workaholics.

 · Moisturizes the skin.

-It is beneficial and therefor extensively used in cosmetics, as an important moisturizing active.
+It is beneficial and, therefore, extensively used in cosmetics, as an important moisturizing agent.

-The study made in 1999 analyzed a cream based on rosemary honey in order to obtain a hight degree of cutaneous hydratation.
-The researchers performed a complete study of its physical and structural stability, and evaluated the dermopharmaceutical effectiveness.
+The study made in 1999 analyzed a cream based on rosemary honey in order to obtain a high degree of cutaneous hydration.
+The researchers performed a complete study of its physical and structural stability, and evaluated its dermopharmaceutical effectiveness.
 The results showed that “the emulsion presents a high degree of moisturizing/emollient power that qualifies not only as a magnificent eudermic dermopharmaceutical form, but also as a very appropriate vehicle for Dermopharmaceutical and/or Dermatological Formulation.”

-· Combined with garlic and skimmed milk, it reduces sperm deterioration.
+· Combined with garlic and skimmed milk, rosemary honey reduces sperm deterioration.

 A study from 2015 evaluated the effects of rosemary honey as energy source and cryoprotectant in combination with garlic as a natural antibiotic on the quality of ram spermatozoa upon cooling.
 The results show that the addition of honey and garlic reduces sperm deterioration when stored at 4 degree C.